quobit/awesome-python-in-education/CONTRIBUTING.md

 ## What kinds of contributions are expected

-Improving the list by:

-* adding/removing
-* reorganizing/reordering
-* labeling/reviewing

-resources are all examples of helpful contributions.
+Improving the list by adding/removing, reorganizing/reordering, labeling/reviewing resources are all examples of helpful contributions.
 When in doubt you can always [open a ticket](https://github.com/quobit/awesome-python-in-education/issues/new).

 ## Ground Rules

-* All proposed resources must follow Python (3.X) in some way.
+* Proposed resources must follow Python (3.X) at least in the code examples.
-* Resources that use legacy Python (2.X) are not eligible.
+* Resources that use legacy Python (2.X) are openly discouraged.
+If you find any in the list, you can request their removal.
 * Proposed resources should be usable (mainly) *by* teachers *and* students (secondary, vocational education and training -*VET*- and post-secondary levels) as well as *self-learners* and computing education researchers.